lorien/grab/README.md

 * Flexible customization of HTTP requests
 * Automatic charset detection
 * Powerful API to extract data from DOM tree of HTML documents with XPATH queries
-* Asynchronous API to make thousands of simultaneous queries.
-This part of library called Spider.
-See list of spider fetures below.
-* Python 3 ready

-Spider is a framework for writing web-site scrapers.
-Features:
+Grab provides interface called Spider to develop multithreaded web-site scrapers:

-* Rules and conventions to organize the request/parse logic in separate blocks of codes
+* Rules and conventions to organize crawling logic
 * Multiple parallel network requests
 * Automatic processing of network errors (failed tasks go back to task queue)
 * You can create network requests and parse responses with Grab API (see above)
-* HTTP proxy support
-* Caching network results in permanent storage
 * Different backends for task queue (in-memory, redis, mongodb)
 * Tools to debug and collect statistics